scapaf64-prog/my-python-games/README.md

 I'm a little proud of the gambling score display in Tetris. ( Thank you ChatGPT :)

-The games are intentionally designed so that they can be played virtually endlessly.
+Games are intentionally designed so that they can be played virtually endlessly.

 `mp4-files:`   short videos.